rwblokzijl/Msc-thesis-EuroToken/thesis.md

 positioned properly in a place where financial services can be provided and a transition is smooth and beneficial to all parties.

-## Regulated validators: Double-spending and transaction finality
+## Transaction finality and Double-spending

 In order to remain a viable store of value, a currency needs to provide protection against any non-sanctioned creation of that currency.
 If a network allows its users to "create" new money in any significant way, the value of the coin will drop as the supply increases, thus undermining one of the most fundamental function of the currency.
 The structure of the blockchain provides an immutable and signed history of any transactions, thus enabling users to prove that the funds they are attempting to send actually exist.
 However the blockchain does not inherently allow users to prove that they have not spent, and will not spend, the same balance again.

+In this section we explain how the network prevents unsanctioned creation of currency.

+### The double spending problem

 In order to spend their money twice, a user has to create 2 blocks that are positioned in the same place in their blockchain.
 This is what is called a "double-spend attack".
 This attack is only detectable if both of the conflicting blocks are found.
 Since we have opted for a distributed blockchain this detection becomes a non-trivial problem to solve.
 The transactions of 2 conflicting blocks might be re-spent many times by the time anyone sees the 2 conflicting  blocks and notices that a double spend happened.

 Bitcoin and similar currencies solve this problem using a global blockchain that everyone has access to.
 This allows users to check whether a given balance has already been spent by inspecting the global database of transactions.
 However, the global knowledge of the Bitcoin chain is inherently un-scalable.
 Additionally, the details of the Proof of Work method of block generation leaves a certain measure of uncertainty with regards to the "finality" of any transaction in the newest blocks.
 This often requires users to wait up to an hour to be sufficiently confident their transaction really happened.